jvalue/jayvee/apps/docs/docs/user/core-concepts.md

 }
 ```

+Note that the type of `Constraint` also determines its applicability to `ValueTypes`.
+For instance, a `RangeConstraint` can only be applied to the numerical types `integer` and `decimal`.

 ### Primitive ValueTypes

+`Primitive ValueTypes` are based on `Built-in ValueTypes` and use a collection of constraints to restrict the range
+of valid values.
-`Primitive ValueTypes` are collections of constraints that are connected via a logical `AND` relation.
-The syntax of `Constraints` is similar to the syntax of `Blocks`.
-The availability of `Constraint` types is determine by the base-type of the `ValeType` - indicated by the identifier after the keyword `oftype`:
+Such constraints are implicitly connected via a logical `AND` relation.
+Note that the `Constraints` need to be applicable to the base-type of the `ValueType` - indicated by the identifier
+after the keyword `oftype`:

 ```javascript
 valuetype GasFillLevel oftype integer {